 The objective of primary care networks (PCNs) is for group practices together to create more collaborative workforces which ease the pressure of GP's, leaving them better able to focus on patient care.

-This practice is a member of Walsall South 2.
-Other members of the network are:
+This practice is a member of [PCN name].
+Other members of the network are: [Name PCN members]